sharathat45/parallel_programming/README.md

 make pthread_pipe
 make mpi_pipe
 ```
+To change matrix size change `-DMAT_N=n` in makefile rule, where n is matriz size (nxn).

+To change thread count change `-DTHREADS=n` in makefile rule, where n is number of threads.

 ## Checking correctness of parallel programme
 To check the correctness of the code, use check_correctness.py which executes both the sequential and parallel code and places the output matrix in /out/*.txt.
 These can then be diffed with sequential.txt.